POWERTECH-LAB/ISOCODES/README.md

  ISO 10962, generally known as CFI (Classification of Financial Instruments) is a six-letters-code used in the financial and banking industries, to describe the structure and function of each financial instrument (in the form of security or contract).
 It is an international standard approved by the International Organization for Standardization (ISO).
 Since 1 July 2017, each financial instrument should receive a CFI at the same time it is allocated an ISIN (International Security Identification Number).

  ISO 20022 is an ISO standard for electronic data interchange between financial institutions.
 It describes a metadata repository containing descriptions of messages and business processes, and a maintenance process for the repository content.
 The standard covers financial information transferred between financial institutions that includes payment transactions, securities trading and settlement information, credit and debit card transactions and other financial information.

+ ISO 8583 is an international standard for financial transaction card originated interchange messaging.